ratwolfzero/hopalong_python/README.md

 #### One-Pass Approach with Limited Memory Usage (Chunked or No Caching)*

-Description: This approach attempts to reduce memory consumption by either processing the trajectory in chunks or not caching trajectory points at all.
+Description: These approaches attempt to reduce memory consumption by either processing the trajectory in chunks or not caching trajectory points at all.
 However, since the full trajectory extents are unknown at the outset, each variation faces the same limitation: pixel mappings require recalculating because extents change (floating points in continuous space).

 Chunked: The trajectory is divided into manageable chunks, each cached temporarily.
 No Caching: Points are computed and mapped to pixels immediately without storing them.